菜单

 Case Study #3: Forced Degradation Studies for Fit-for-Purpose Early Stability Assessment

-Forced degradation studies evaluate antibody stability profiles under low-pH hold, freeze-thaw, and thermal stress (40 °C) conditions, using analytics such as iCIEF, SEC, CE-SDS, and LC-MS. This workflow supports early manufacturability assessment using limited materials, enabling efficient candidate ranking and selection.
+Forced degradation studies evaluate antibody stability profiles under low-pH hold, freeze-thaw, and thermal stress (40 °C) conditions, using analytics such as iCIEF, SEC, CE-SDS, and LC-MS. This workflow supports early stability assessment using limited materials, enabling efficient candidate ranking and selection.

 Stability testing using forced degradation studies showing low-pH hold, freeze-thaw, and thermal stress results measured by iCIEF, SEC, and CE-SDS.